-- NOTES: (1) "Commence development" does not include platting, demolition, land clearing or filling. - (2) The maximum time to commence development starts at final certification or effective date of a resolution.

-C. Abandonment, Suspension or Revocations

-- 1. Abandonment of a development order may occur based on one or more of the following: - a.
+- NOTES: (1) "Commence development" means initiation of physical improvements, but does not include platting, demolition, land clearing or filling. - (2) The maximum time to commence development starts at final certification or effective date of a resolution. - C. Abandonment, Suspension or Revocations - 1.
+Abandonment of a development order may occur based on one or more of the following: - a.
 A new development order is issued that replaces the existing development order. - b.
-The property owner(s) provide a written request or the DM requests to abandon a development order to the PZB Director.
-The property owner(s)/DM must demonstrate that no improvements have commenced. - c.
-The development order was implemented and all conditions of approval are satisfied.

-2. Suspension of a Development Order
+The property owner(s) provide a written request, or the DM requests, to abandon a development order to the PZB Director.
+The property owner(s)/DM must demonstrate that no improvements have commenced. - c. - 2.
+Suspension of a Development Order